Pharmacy Safety Standards, Hazardous Drugs and Mechanical Design: What You Need to Know

 This is one possible layout within the new standards.
 Many other design considerations can come into play.

 The ante room is adjacent to the clean room, where technicians perform support tasks and are equipped with items such as a sink, cabinets and a bench.
-A line of demarcation is identified, which is not an actual physical separation in this room, but it designates an area for personnel gowning and wash.
+It is similar to a waiting room.
+A line of demarcation is identified, which is not an actual physical separation in the room, but designates an area for personnel gowning and wash.

 Airflow rates in the amount of 30 air changes per hour (ACH) with laminar airflow distribution are required with HEPA filters to capture pInsights that may promote microbial growth.
 The environmental condition must meet ISO Class 7 air quality.
 (The ISO classification system identifies ISO 1 as being the cleanest air, while ISO 9 is the dirtiest.
 ISO 7 is a common class.)